carryMeOhio/cloud_hometask/Readme.md

+NOTE: this repo is based on https://github.com/FabianGosebrink/ASPNETCore-WebAPI-Sample and copied in testing purposes only.

 # ASP.NET Core WebApi Sample with HATEOAS, Versioning & Swagger

 In this repository I want to give a plain starting point at how to build a WebAPI with ASP.NET Core.